MIPT-ILab/mipt-mips/CONTRIBUTING.md

 ## Non-MIPT contributions

 We expect MIPT students to be the main contributors to the projects.
-If you are not a MIPT student, but you want to make a contribution, please mentors by e-mail first.
+If you are not a MIPT student, but you want to make a contribution, please contact mentors by e-mail first.
-Please keep in mind that students get points for each closed issue, therefore you may 'steal' points from students.
+Please keep in mind that students get points for each closed issue, therefore you may 'steal' some points from students.

 ## Contribution rules